pingcap/docs/system-variables.md

 - Default value: `2`
 - Range: `[1, 2]`
 - Controls how TiDB collects statistics.
-- In versions before v5.1.0, the default value of this variable is `1`.
-In v5.1.0, the default value of this variable is `2`, which serves as an experimental feature.
+- In versions lower than v5.1.0, the default value of this variable is `1`, introduce value `2` in v5.1.0.
+For versions in v5.1.0-v5.1.3 and v5.2.0-v5.2.3, the default value of this variable is `2`, which serves as an experimental feature(In later versions of v5.1.4 and v5.2.4, the default value of this variable is `1`).
+For all versions later than v5.3.0, the default value of this variable is `2`.
 For detailed introduction, see [Introduction to Statistics](/statistics.md).

 ### tidb_auto_analyze_end_time